pillowarian/arian_new_weather_app/README.md

-# 🌤️ Arian Weather App
+# 🌤️ Realtime  Weather App

 A clean and responsive weather web application built using **React** and **JavaScript**.
 It fetches real-time weather data for any city using a public weather API and displays current conditions, hourly and daily forecasts with beautiful icons and layout.